 In a B2C business

 - We leverage a range of market research applications to gain precision on customers’ product and price sensitivities.
-Tools such as conjoint analysis, discrete choice, Van Westendorp analysis, simulations and MaxDiff can each be applied depending on the question
+Tools such as conjoint analysis, discrete choice, Van Westendorp analysis, simulations and MaxDiff can each be applied

 - We meld art and science when writing pricing surveys to put the consumer in the most realistic decision-making scenario